djosephsen/lazlo/docs/plugins.md

 this for-loop in series.
 We could certainly spin off a go-routine to select on incoming events while we go and do something else.

-## 4 types of callback
+## 5 types of callback
-Lazlo has three other callback types that make things even more interesting.
+Lazlo has four other callback types that make things even more interesting.

 ### EventCallbacks
 You can use *EventCallback* to get raw events from the Slack RTM API as they